-80% of Field Violation Compliance Orders are resolved by the specified date, and the inspection of each existing well on a risk based matrix, annually through
+Objective: Ensure that 80% of Field Violation Compliance Orders are resolved by the

-Indicator Name: Number of distinct wells inspected.
+Indicator Name: Number of distinct orphaned wells inspected.

-1. Type and Level: Input - Supplemental.
+1. Type and Level: Input - General.

 2. Rationale: Ensures that a sufficient percentage of existing wells are inspected each year to meet the specified objective, thereby, deterring non-compliant operations and reducing the associated potential hazards.